 How to Survive Flying with a Cold

 These days, any time you are out in public with a runny nose or cough, someone is likely to give you a sideways glance.
-And you are likely to respond, “It’s just a cold.
-It’s not Covid.”
+And you are likely to respond, “It’s just a cold.”

-But the reality is that sometimes we all have to travel even with a cold.
-So, if you’re sure it isn’t Covid and you decide to fly, these tips and advice are aimed at helping you get through the flight with the least amount of discomfort.
+But the reality is that sometimes we all have to travel, even with a cold.
+These tips and advice are aimed at helping you get through the flight with the least amount of discomfort.
 And, we hope, you’ll wear a mask and do everything you can to keep from coughing and sneezing on your fellow passengers and the flight attendants.

 Read More: What to do if you get sick at Disney

 This always the first question I ask myself.

 The cabin pressure changes caused by air travel are uncomfortable, yes.
 And I certainly didn’t want to spread germs to any other passengers stuck near me in the airplane cabin for hours.

 However, plans can’t always be put on hold and airline tickets are expensive.
 The last time I had to fly with a head cold, my plane ticket was nonrefundable.
 If you don’t have travel insurance, cost is definitely a consideration.